zibusisomasuku/JS-Tutorials/README.md

  All things to learn JS, biased for DS

 ## What I learnt? **The CHEAT Sheet**
-// This is a comment
+`// This is a comment` This is how you comment out code in JS.
+This is an example of a single line comment.

 /* This is a
 multi-line comment */